Separable Expansions for Covariance Estimation: Methodology

-Part 1 of Lemma \ref{lem:PIP_basic_properties} exemplifies why operators $T_1$ and $T_2$ are called partial inner products.
-One can also see this directly from Definition \ref{def:PIP}.
-If the covariance is not exactly separable, the partial inner product is at the basis of the algorithm for finding a separable proxy to the covariance.
-The necessity to choose (correctly scaled) weights $W_1$ and $W_2$ is bypassed via an iterative procedure.
+The first part of Lemma~\ref{lem:PIP_basic_properties} exemplifies why the operators $T_1$ and $T_2$ are called partial inner products.
+If $\ope C \in \spa S_2(\spa H_1 \otimes \spa H_2)$ is not exactly separable, the partial inner product is at the core of the algorithm for finding a separable proxy to it.
+The necessity to choose (correctly scaled) weights $\ope W_1$ and $\ope W_2$ is bypassed via an iterative procedure.